pasqal-io/qoolqit/docs/contents/custom_embedders.md

 - `GraphToGraphEmbedder` which concretizes the `BaseEmbedder` with a `DataGraph` input type and a `DataGraph` output type.
 - `MatrixToGraphEmbedder` which concretizes the `BaseEmbedder` with a `np.ndarray` input type and a `DataGraph` output type.

 In both cases, the `validate_input` and `validate_output` are overriden to check the input and output are of the correct type.
 In the case of the `MatrixToGraphEmbedder` conditions on the input matrix are also checked such as if the array has the right dimensions and is symmetric.
-Still, at this level, no speicific embedding algorithm is defined.
+Still, at this level, no specific embedding algorithm is defined.

 In the future, more families of embedders can be defined that may require different input and output data types.

 **Level 2: Concretizing the algorithms and configurations**

-The final level is defining concrete embedders, such as the ones we have used previously in this page.
+The final level is defining concrete embedders, such as the ones we have used in the [available embedders page](available_embedders.md).
 Here the requirement is to define a concrete function that maps the input to the output, along with any parameters required, and a config dataclass inheriting from `EmbeddingConfig` holding all the configuration parameters.
-In the exaples above, we used the `SpingLayoutEmbedder` which is a subclass of a `GraphToGraphEmbedder` and the `InteractionEmbedder` which is a subclass of the `MatrixToGraphEmbedder`.
+In the previous examples, we used the `SpingLayoutEmbedder` which is a subclass of a `GraphToGraphEmbedder` and the `InteractionEmbedder` which is a subclass of the `MatrixToGraphEmbedder`.

 Let's exemplify the case of defining a custom embedder in the family of graph to graph embedders.